IKIM-Essen/ClusterDocs/meta/ROLLOUT_READINESS.md

   video player.
 - Removed unused rollout-only production placeholders, reducing the unresolved configuration to values the published site actually needs.
+- Added a manually dispatched Gitea-only production workflow.
+It validates the exact `clusterdocs-ng` commit and publishes a normal, non-forced child commit to the existing GitHub `gh-pages` branch.
+GitHub Actions remains manual validation only and has no deployment credentials.
+- Rebuilt RCC Expedition with the current GitHub Pages production origin and the future NG lesson routes, then added archive, checksum, path-safety, and embedded public-content validation.
+- Recorded expert content review as complete and the approved post-rollout timing for novice acceptance in `config/review-status.yml`.
+- Audited all 60 GitHub PRs through #61, all six surviving GitHub branches, and every advertised Gitea branch.
+No missing content change blocks the switch;
+  the two open legacy PRs are respectively unsafe to port and already incorporated semantically.
+See `meta/BRANCH_PR_AUDIT.md`.

 ## Production blockers that remain

-1. Deploy `docs.ikim.uk-essen.de`, publish the exact staged MP4 set, and pass the full online media gate for trusted HTTPS, `video/mp4`, byte ranges, exact sizes, and SHA-256 values.
+1. Publish the exact staged MP4 set at its separate media endpoint and pass the full online media gate for trusted HTTPS, `video/mp4`, byte ranges, exact sizes, and SHA-256 values.
 2. Activate the players, complete Firefox playback and clean-client visual checks, then record human video approval for all 17 classes.
 3. Complete the institutional administrator checklist: operational endpoints, supported versions, storage and Slurm behavior, privacy/domain approval, accessibility, ownership, monitoring, and rollback.
-4. Add and review a production deployment workflow.
-Current CI validates and uploads a preview artifact but does not deploy.
+4. Provision and review the dedicated GitHub Pages deploy key and pinned host key in Gitea as described in `meta/GITEA_GITHUB_PAGES_DEPLOYMENT.md`; verify the Pages branch/root setting, non-forced update, receipt, and rollback.
 5. Change `site_status` to `production` only after the preceding gates pass.
+6. Run novice acceptance against the live site immediately after switching;
+   resolve blockers before declaring rollout complete.

-## Start manual review
+## Continue manual review

 Use `meta/EXPERT_REVIEW_GUIDE.md`, `meta/NOVICE_REVIEW_GUIDE.md`, and
 `meta/VIDEO_REVIEW_GUIDE.md`.
 Build the exact candidate and verify the gate: